IT’S YOUR PARK. COME PLAY!

 Whether you’re competitively racing or riding around the track; fine tuning your skills or machine during track days, ride days or private practice sessions; or just looking to soak up the excitement as a spectator at our many exciting and entertaining racing events, Sydney Motorsport Park has something for every motoring enthusiast.

 Sydney Motorsport Park is owned by the NSW Government and operated by the Australian Racing Drivers’ Club.
-It is Sydney’s only permanent race track, and the only permanent race circuit in Australia that holds a FIA/FIM Grade 2 International Licence.
+It is Sydney’s only permanent race track, and one of just two permanent race circuit in Australia that hold a FIA/FIM Grade 2 International Licence.
 Our purpose-built motorsport facility west of Sydney features four race circuit configurations to suit a number of motorsport activities; the Brabham Circuit, Gardner, Druitt and Amaroo along with the Skid Circuit.

 The North Paddock boasts fifty garages lining pit lane, offering easy access for transporters and a secure base for cars, bikes, equipment and personnel.
 The support paddock has a bitumen surface, a dummy grid for fifty cars, eighteen carports and a scrutineering building.
 Sydney Motorsport Park is also Sydney’s main hub for driver safety, education and vehicle testing.
 To accommodate these activities, the venue features Sydney’s largest purpose-build, floodable Skidpan, and a separate Figure 8.

 OUR HISTORY – FROM ‘THE CREEK’ TO SMSP